Top tips for sellers when listing

 - First offer is often the best – We see this time and time again – a buyer comes forward in the first week with a great offer and the seller turns it down thinking he/she will get even better offers, but they don’t materialize.
 In fact, the sellers often never even get the same offer again.
 The reason the first offer is often the best is because there is a lot of excitement around brand new listings and buyers, while surrounded by new-listing hysteria, will often offer their top price to try and beat out the heavy competition.

-- Greed always backfires – Have you noticed that even in this seller’s market there are some houses that languish on the market.
+- Greed usually backfires – Have you noticed that even in this seller’s market there are some houses that languish on the market.
 That’s because those sellers set their prices too high.
 Buyers know the market and they will not be duped into paying too much.
 Furthermore, once a high-priced house sits on the market for over a month, buyers are not interested anymore.
 Vancouver has to be the only place in the world where four weeks is considered a “stale listing”.
 Once the seller finally decides to reduce the price, it’s too late – the damage is done.
 Buyers say “there must be something wrong with that house because everything else is selling quickly and that place hasn’t sold yet”.
-At this point, you can’t even get fair market value anymore.
+At this point, you might not even get fair market value anymore.
 It’s a type of crowd mentality – buyers want to buy properties that everybody else wants, and they don’t want homes that nobody else wants.
-I’ve seen beautiful houses come onto a seller’s market priced too high and then keep reducing their price and end up selling below fair market value simply because of this phenomena.
+We’ve seen beautiful houses come onto a seller’s market priced too high and then keep reducing their price and end up selling below fair market value simply because of this phenomena.

 If you are thinking about listing your house, please feel free to contact us.
 We can help you navigate your way around potential pitfalls, and work with you to create a strategy that will bring you the maximum exposure and highest price for your home.